 A patient’s right to self-determination is part of their inherent human dignity.
 Provision 1 of the Code of Ethics for Nurses calls us to practice with compassion and respect for the inherent dignity, worth, and unique attributes of every person.
 Individuals forfeit many of their rights when incarcerated.
 Is one of them self-determination?

 Consider this situation: The inmates in several institutions in a large state prison system have organized a hunger strike to protest excessive use of solitary confinement of gang members.
 Nurse Darden works in one of these prisons where she witnesses some of her patients being coerced by other inmates to participate in the hunger strike.
 She also sees hunger striking patients being offered special privileges by prison staff to break their fast.

 The Ethical Principle of Autonomy

 Patient self-determination is based on the principle of respect for autonomy.
-Autonomy in health care refers to the patients right to “accept, refuse, or terminate treatment without deceit, undue influence, duress, coercion, or prejudice” (Code of Ethics, 2015, pg 2).
-In the case above, Nurse Peyton may not be able to put words to her concerns, but she is seeing examples of coercion that is affecting the health of her patients.
+Autonomy in health care refers to the patient’s right to “accept, refuse, or terminate treatment without deceit, undue influence, duress, coercion, or prejudice” (Code of Ethics, 2015, pg 2).
+In the case above, Nurse Darden may not be able to put words to her concerns, but she is seeing examples of coercion that is affecting the health of her patients.
 Two conditions are necessary for a patient decision to be autonomous.

 Autonomy Means Voluntary